 Ladbrokes operates 2,154 betting shops in Great Britain and 77 in Northern Ireland and Coral operates around 1,850 betting shops in Great Britain.

 The group of independent panel members investigating the merger has looked in detail at the large number of areas where Ladbrokes and Coral shops compete.
-In a summary of its provisional findings (PDF, 238KB, 11 pages) published today, the group has identified 659 local areas where it provisionally found that the merger may be expected to result in a substantial loss of competition, which could lead to a worsening of the offer made to customers at both a local and national level.
+In a published today, the group has identified 659 local areas where it provisionally found that the merger may be expected to result in a substantial loss of competition, which could lead to a worsening of the offer made to customers at both a local and national level.

 The CMA has not found competition problems that may be expected to arise from the merger in relation to other parts of the 2 businesses.

 We’ve provisionally found that the merger between 2 of the largest bookmakers in the country may be expected to reduce competition and choice for customers in a large number of local areas.
 Although online betting has grown substantially in recent years, the evidence we’ve seen confirms that a large number of customers still choose to bet in shops - and many would continue to do so after the merger.

 For these customers, competition comes from the choice of shops in their local area and it’s they who could lose out from any reduction of competition and choice.
 Discounts and offers of free bets to individual customers are ways betting shops respond to local competition which could be threatened by the merger.
 We’re also concerned that such a widespread potential reduction in competition at the local level could worsen those elements that are set nationally such as odds and betting limits.